Explore Sparklight internet

 But if you’re choosing between Sparklight and a DSL service — any plan that’s not explicitly called “fiber” from AT&T or CenturyLink — you’re probably better off with Sparklight’s cable internet.
 DSL speeds often top out below 25 Mbps, so it can be difficult to do things like streaming, gaming or working from home.

-Bundling Sparklight internet with cable TV
+Bundling Sparklight internet with streaming TV

 Sparklight internet FAQs